 (ns my.service

-(:require [monger.collection :as mc])
+(:require [monger.collection :as mc]

-(mc/update "visits" {:url "http://megacorp.com"} {$inc {:visits 1}})
+(mc/update db "visits" {:url "http://megacorp.com"} {$inc {:visits 1}})

-Documents are removed using monger.collection/remove function.
+Documents are removed using monger.collection/remove

-monger.collection/remove-by-id is useful when document id is known.
+is useful when document id is known.

 (ns my.service.server

-[monger.collection :only [insert update update-by-id remove-by-id] :as mc])
+[monger.collection :refer [insert update update-by-id remove-by-id] :as mc])

 [com.mongodb DB WriteConcern]))